rishisareen/rishisareen.github.io/blog/_posts/2025-07-31-Build-Habit.md

 It’s not about one big breakthrough.
 It’s about small steps repeated over time.

 You don’t have to overhaul your life.
  Just pick one habit.
 Start tiny.
 Make it easy.
-And keep going—even if you miss a day.
+And keep going, even if you miss a day.

 That’s how change really happens.